WBIG-FM

 Classic rock radio station in Washington, D.C.

 WBIG-FM (100.3 MHz), branded as Big 100, is a commercial radio station licensed to Washington, D.C.
 It has a classic rock radio format and is owned by iHeartMedia, Inc. The studios and offices are in Rockville, Maryland.

 WBIG-FM has an effective radiated power of 50,000 watts.
 Its transmitter is off Tower Street in Falls Church, Virginia, unusually within a dense residential neighborhood with single-family housing surrounding it on all sides.
 Besides a standard analog transmission, WBIG broadcasts using HD Radio technology, and is also available online via iHeartRadio.
 The station is the official radio partner of the NFL's Washington Commanders.

 History

 WOOK-FM, WFAN

-The station first broadcast on 95.9, signing on the air in 1948.
+The station first broadcast on 95.9, and was first licensed in 1951.
 It was owned by the United Broadcasting Company and had the call sign WOOK-FM, as the companion to WOOK (1340 AM).
 The two stations largely simulcast their programming.

 The FM station soon changed call signs to WFAN, apparently to emphasize its status as the flagship of the Washington Senators radio network.
 The station moved to 100.3 MHz and upgraded power in 1952.
 WFAN broadcast in both English and Spanish, featuring tropical music programs for Washington's growing Latino population, mostly from Puerto Rico, Cuba and the Dominican Republic.
 By the late 1960s, WFAN was running its Spanish-language format full time, the first in the Washington area.